affordable DIY Painting tiles that can greatly improve the look of your bath…

 - fans/open windows/as much ventilation as possible

-- smallcraft paintbrush
+- small craft paintbrush

 - high/fine grit sandpaper

 The paintbrush is optional, and if you use one, make sure it’s one you won’t mind throwing away.
 The bottle of product you’ll use actually is almost identical to a bottle of nail polish, so it comes with it’s own brush.
-But since one of my scratches was on the larger side, I wanted a larger brush so I could cover more ground quicker.

-This tile painting productis pretty easy to use, just mix the contents of the two vials, then paint it on.
+This tile painting product is pretty easy to use, just mix the contents of the two vials, then paint it on.
 I found that in order to get the finish as smooth as possible (on vertical locations), put on a heftier amount and let it kind of glide itself into place.
-Make sure you wear your mask, and cover the floor or surfaces around your project.

 Applying to vertical surfaces proved a bit challenging…sometimes gravity is not our friend.
 The surface did not come out perfectly smooth.